arashsari/phonebook_gc_flask/README.md

 # Address book Python on Google Cloud Platform and flask

-a small address book (capturing just name and email) web application that allows listing of entries, and uploading of a CSV with a list of entries to add to the address book.
+An address book (capturing just name and email) web application that allows listing of entries, and uploading of a CSV with a list of entries to add to the address book.

 It requires user confirmation if E-main had already exist.